mneri/rice.js/README.md

 The first parameter to the callback is an object describing the sender (`nick`, `user`, `host`).
 The subsequent parameters depend on the type of the message.

-Everytime a message is received a `'line'` event is also emitted.
+Everytime a message is received a `'line'` event is emitted.
 Callbacks to this event receive as the only argument the line sent by the server.

 Events